Internationally, bullion is traded on a 24-hour basis, mainly through London, in Over-the-Counter (OTC) transactions in spot, forwards and options.

 OTC Bullion Market

-The pie diagram below illustrates the five main elements which together comprise the London Over the Counter (OTC) Bullion Market.
+The pie diagram shows the five main elements which together comprise the London Over the Counter (OTC) Bullion Market.
 An OTC market provides flexibility in terms of pricing, size of deals and length of contract, and means that all transactions are conducted between two parties on a principal-to-principal basis.
 This maintains confidentiality but also ensures that all risks, including those of credit, exist only between the two counterparts.

 Seven members of the LBMA, together with the Bank of England, physically hold the gold and silver bullion traded in London.
-Amongst the ‘custodian services’ they provide, is acting as gatekeepers to the Market; ensuring the bullion delivered meets the standards set by the LBMA.
+They act as gatekeepers to the Market, ensuring the bullion traded and delivered meets the standards set by the LBMA.
+Read More

 LBMA Market Makers set continuous two-way bid and offer prices for bullion products.
-The LBMA Gold Price is set twice daily and is operated and administered by IBA.
-The LBMA Silver price auction is operated by CME and administered by Thomson Reuters.
-The LBMA Platinum and Palladium Prices are operated and adminstered by the London Metal Exchange (LME).
-These benchmark prices are used around the world as a basis for a variety of transactions.
+The LBMA Gold and Silver Prices are operated and administered by IBA, with the LBMA Platinum and Palladium Prices operated and adminstered by the London Metal Exchange (LME).
+These benchmark prices are used around the world as a basis for settling a variety of transactions.
 We also publish monthly data on gold and silver, both the amounts held in London vaults and settled in the daily clearing.
 Read More

 Other Useful Documentation